canonical/netbox/docs/customization/custom-validation.md

 ## Custom Validation Rules

-Custom validation rules are expressed as a mapping of model attributes to a set of rules to which that attribute must conform.
+Custom validation rules are expressed as a mapping of object attributes to a set of rules to which that attribute must conform.
 For example:

 ```json
 {